 What kind of woman was Delilah?

-Many also believe that the story of Samson and Delilah in the Bible reflects a story of betrayal, however, this is a misconception.
+Many also believe that the story of Samson and Delilah in the Bible reflects a tale of betrayal.
+However, this is a misconception.
 The motif of betrayal is indeed quite common in the Bible.
 You may, for example, recall the betrayal of Judas Iscariot, the story of Joseph and his brothers.
 But while this reason can be traced in the legend of Samson and Delilah, it is not the main one.

 Delilah was a beautiful woman in the Bible, but not a woman of words.
 She was not an honest and honorable woman.
-Delilah is not honorable because she sells Samson out to her opponents, who capture and blind him.
+Delilah is false because she sells Samson to her opponents, who capture and blind him.
 The dishonorable woman for cunning and the good man for being in love.
-The character of Delilah intrigues and amazes at the same time.
+The character of Delilah intrigues and amazes her at the same time.
 And not so much her as the relationship she has with Samson.
-Scripture portrays her as promiscuous, but devilishly wise.
+Scripture portrays her as promiscuous but devilishly wise.
 She and the men of the Philistine city plotted in such a way that they defeated Samson.

-From biblical times, a woman’s honor was not private, but a public good.
+Historically, a woman’s honor was not private but a public good.
 This can be life-threatening, especially for the woman.
 So say the stories in the Old and New Testaments and the apocryphal writings.

 Biography of Delilah